What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Homocystinuria is an inherited metabolic disorder characterized by nearsightedness, dislocation of the lens at the front of the eye, an increased risk of abnormal blood clotting, and osteoporosis or other skeletal abnormalities.
-It is caused by a deficient level of the enzyme cystathionine beta-synthase.
-Without this enyme, the body cannot convert homocysteine to cystathionine.
+Homocystinuria due to cystathionine beta-synthase deficiency is an inherited metabolic disorder characterized by nearsightedness, dislocation of the lens at the front of the eye, an increased risk of abnormal blood clotting, and osteoporosis or other skeletal abnormalities.
+Some affected individuals experience developmental delay and intellectual disability.
+Symptoms of homocystinuria due to cystathionine beta-synthase deficiency vary in severity and age of onset.
+The condition is caused by a deficient level of the enzyme cystathionine beta-synthase.
+Without this enzyme, the body cannot convert homocysteine to cystathionine.
 As a result, homocysteine builds up in the blood.
-Some affected individuals experience developmental delay and intellectual disability.
-Symptoms of homocystinuria typically develop during the first year of life and are managed by metabolic physician and dietician.

 Talk to a Genetic Counselor